thetokyogourmet 10 months ago

 The bill came to ~¥18,000 per person.
 This was slightly less than what I paid at Sushi Take earlier in the day for a similarly generous quantity of food, so it was a good-value meal.
 My impression of Shinbashi Tsuruhachi is that if I lived near the area and could speak Japanese, I could see myself coming here with relative frequency to order 8-10 nigiri per meal.
 But as it turns out, I don’t live in Japan, the entry barrier for non-Japanese speakers is high, and the sushi did not blow my mind, so my sushi journey continues!

-Shi almost 2 years ago
+Shi about 2 years ago

 Leo Saito about 2 years ago